Things to do

 Its environment is unique in the metropolitan area, with its rugged cliffs, small coves and a rocky coast.

-33 large 'art signs' in the shape of dolphins, fish, crabs and traditional Kaurna shields, plus 63 smaller aluminium signs and colourful cartoons were produced and have been installed along the Marion Coastal Walking Trail.
+Did you know 33 large 'art signs' in the shape of dolphins, fish, crabs and traditional Kaurna shields, plus 63 smaller aluminium signs and colourful cartoons have been installed along the Marion Coastal Walking Trail.

 One of the aims of the walking trail is to encourage and manage access within this fragile environment while also enabling the restoration of the coastal vegetation.